 Central venous line - infantsCVL - infants; Central catheter - infants - surgically placed

-A cental venous line (CVL) is a long, soft plastic tube, called a catheter,which is placed into a large vein in the chest.
+A central venous line (CVL) is a long, soft, plastic tube that is put into a large vein in the chest.

 WHY IS A CVL USED?

 A CVL is often put in when a baby cannot get a percutaneous inserted central catheter (PICC) or midline central catheter (MCC).
 A CVL can be used to give nutrients or medicines to a baby.
 It is only put in when babies need IV nutrients or medicines for a long time.

 The CVL is put in at the hospital.
 The health care provider will:

 - Clean the skin on the chest with a germ-killing solution (antiseptic).

 - Make a small surgical cut in the chest.

 - Put in a small metal probe to make a narrow tunnel under the skin.